maxm33/ping/README.md

 # Ping

-The famous ping command implemented in Java.
+The famous UNIX command ping implemented in Java.
 This version uses UDP instead of ICMP protocol.

 ## Usage